meenakshi-kumari-v/Company-Project-1/README.md

 - ✅ React Native best practices
 - ✅ Navigation Methods

+## 🔔 Push Notification Integration

+This project includes a sample setup using:

+- `@react-native-firebase/messaging` for FCM push notifications
+- `@notifee/react-native` for displaying rich local notifications
+- React Native Navigation for screen management
+All sensitive information and app-specific screen names have been replaced with safe placeholders.

 ## 🌐 API Integration

 This project demonstrates clean API integration using Axios with an MVP-inspired pattern.